Friendly people

 If you spot someone painting a wall, you can easily and casually start a conversation.
 The artists have interesting stories to tell about their lives and those on the island.
 This also applies to Shirley from Suriname, who produces typically Caribbean, hand-made beach signs as well as other wonderful things made from driftwood and calabashes – entirely according to your wishes and specifications.

 Curacaoenaars are open, warm and lovable people.
-Her joy for life is incredibly contagious and welcomes you wherever you go.
+Their joy for life is incredibly contagious and welcomes you wherever you go.
 Where else in the world will the Coast Guard wave at you from a passing boat while you sit on the waterfront at Iguana Café in Punda?
 Where has a police officer ever waved at you from a bicycle while you were taking a photo of him?
 You are unsure whether you can drive the one-way street in the wrong direction with an e-scooter.
 Then they call out to you: “Go – this is Curacao!”
 Here in Germany, people run the risk of getting seriously punished.

 Lifestyle is all the things that make up life and especially your vacation on Curacao.
-Do it like the people here: Don’t plan your trip from start to finish – it won’t work anyway.
+Do it like the locals: Don’t plan your trip from start to finish – it won’t work anyway.
 Just let yourself go, be open and free – then the island will come to you.
-Just do something that you may have never done before, for example, like we did, an e-scooter tour with Pablo through the districts of Willemstad.
+Just do something that you have never done before, for example, like we did, an e-scooter tour with Pablo through the districts of Willemstad.
 In addition to colorful houses in a wide variety of designs, you can marvel at one piece of wall art after another.

 What is life without music and dance?
 This is also omnipresent on Curacao – such as the spontaneous dancing in the street during the Punda Vibes or the local radio stations.
 For example, a local at Plasa Bieu noticed that we spoke German and then sang the song “Life is life” by Opus loudly to get in touch with us.
 Although – the band actually comes from Austria.
 That’s true, it’s our neighboring country and after all we live over 8000 km away.
 Music is always part of the game for the locals.
 It is also carried to the beach, just like a grill or cooler.
-The latter always parks in the shade, primarily under a palapa.
+The latter always stays in the shade, primarily under a palapa.
 If necessary, a parasol will also do.

 You will encounter the Caribbean way of life everywhere.
 People are free and you can feel that way too.
 There are also no body cult restrictions on Curacao like in Europe.
 As you will quickly notice, the ideal of beauty is different.
 The Antilleans also love to dress up, be it for a walk through the city, a visit to a restaurant or bar or even for going to church on Sundays.
-The “figure” doesn’t matter and you show what you have and wear what you want.
+The shape of your body doesn’t matter and you show what you have and wear what you want.
 A friend and businessman once told us that he could never imagine having to put his feet in closed shoes every day.

 Everything is possible in Curacao – enjoy the Caribbean freedom!